Blog

 Cord-cutting, subscription fatigue, and cost-cutting.

-You may have heard about cord-cutters: the people who’ve cancelled a cable or satellite TV service in favor of a paid streaming subscription.
-But in recent years, audiences are now finding themselves with a sometimes-pricy stack of premium streaming subscriptions.
-84% of Americans report having subscription video-on-demand (SVOD) services, and most Americans with streaming subscriptions pay for at least three services.
+You’ve already heard about cord-cutters: the people who’ve cancelled a cable or satellite TV service in favor of a paid streaming subscription.
+But in recent years, audiences are finding themselves with a pricey stack of premium streaming subscriptions — and they’re starting to push back.

 Ready to learn more?